Elizabeth Ward Saxl, Executive Director

 As Program Coordinator, Erika enjoys spending her time planning conferences, webinars, and trainings, and playing with numbers in MECASA’s database.
 While she’s not at our office, Erika is busy living her best life in Jefferson: going to farmers’ markets, picking out glittery stickers for her planner, and writing to her senators while watching episodes of Scandal and RuPaul’s Drag Race.
 Erika may be reached here.

-Sarah Firth, Grants and Compliance Coordinator
+Sarah Firth, Quality & Compliance Coordinator

 Katie MacDonald, Prevention Coordinator

 Katie is MECASA’s Prevention Coordinator.
 Her work is focused on providing technical assistance and support to prevention educators at all of Maine’s sexual assault support centers.
 This includes supporting the development and implementation of prevention programming and evaluation across the state, facilitating bi-annual prevention affinity meetings, managing the MECASA Prevention Education Toolkit—MECASA’s online resource for preventionists—and creating round ups of relevant tools and trainings.
 In her spare time, Katie enjoys spending time with her dog, exploring the world, and spending time with friends and family.
 Katie may be reached here.